saintsantos/webapp_workshop_complete/README.md

 Each type of database setup comes with its own tradeoffs that you can look more into [here][sql-vs-nosql].
 Learn both, pick one or the other depending on your future projects, and don't listen to people who say one is absolutely better than the other.

 ![SQL vs NoSQL][sql-nosql]

+## Getting Down to Business with Our Application

+With some knowledge under us as to what databases are, let's actually get down to the basis of creating our very own web application!
+We are going to build our own **TODO List** application, that will let users input their *to do* lists and view them later on.
+In future weeks we will be building the actual application, but for now lets just see how we would create the database.

+We are going to use *MySQL*, the most popular OpenSource database software in the community.
+If you are looking for other options in the future, *SQLite* is really small and works for development/local testing, and *PostgreSQL* is the most scalable/fastest database software with the most available customization, but also has a higher learning curve.

+### Always Design BEFORE You Code/Build

+Before you build your database and start filling it, design it our completely first, because it will save the hassle of trying to bandaid changes and migrations over it in the future.

+* A **migration** is a change to the database tables in a SQL database.

+For this application, we will have a **User Table** to hold the names of people who are using our application and a **Task Table** to hold the different tasks and who they belong to.
+A visual representation is below.

+![Database Layout][database-layout]

 ### Creating the Database and Tables on Mac/Linux